niranjangaire1995/Active_Directory_in_VM/README.md

 After fixing two bugs, I was prompted for Admin username and password to join the domain.
+The client will need the server ip as dns otherwise the client cannot join the domain.
+Since Client is getting ip from the dhcp server aka the domain controller for us, we have to set it to obtain ip automatically.
+The DNS is the server IP address.
 <img width="1011" height="834" alt="Screenshot 2025-11-13 014747" src="https://github.com/user-attachments/assets/83993063-645a-461d-94d1-1085872c05d2" />